How To Stay Safe Online

 But if a site has any security or identity issues or sensitivity, use your password manager to generate and remember a complex password for it.

 Be especially careful with your primary email identity.
-We have, perhaps unintentionally, drifted into this situation where your primary email address is the key to all your identities — the "recovery address" for various websites, for your utility payments, your health insurance, your bank accounts, and so on.
+We have, perhaps unintentionally, drifted into this situation where your primary email address is the key to all your identities.
+It's the "recovery address" for your bank accounts, your health insurance, your utility payments, and much more.

 Should I change my passwords every 90 days?
 60?
 30?